Crime & Justice

 Authorities learned that the night before, Julius had been with a woman, described as a friend from Tinton Falls, but failed to return home.

-That friend was later identified as Jennifer Sweeney, whom Julius had met through a motorcycle club.
+Authorities later identified that friend as Jennifer Sweeney, whom Julius met through a motorcycle club.
+While Julius recovered from the shooting, Sweeney visited her in the hospital.

 During the course of a multi-agency investigation, detectives determined that Andre Harris, 37, was the gunman who shot Julius and her daughter in 2015 and that Sweeney set up the hit on her.